maxprehl/blog/notes/cascadia-code-yoink.md

 another `cp` and a restart of IDEA and my work here is DONEZO.

 (Now, if ony IntelliJ also registered it's fonts with Windows when it installed :hmm:)

+## Update

+I need this update, because, well... updates.

+IntelliJ makes a new folder for itself with each update.  ie. `IntelliJ IDEA 2021.2`.

+When this happens our old fonts are lost to time (they're just in the old version's folder).

+So we get to do this whole song and dance all over again!  🎉